 About The Gnostic Movement

-The Gnostic Movement first opened its doors to the public in 1999.
+The Gnostic Movement was established in 1999, and later closed in 2012.
 It was founded by Belzebuub who continued the lineage of modern Gnostic teachers that began with Samael Aun Weor, followed by his student Rabolu.
 Belzebuub was Rabolu’s student.
 The Gnostic Movement taught the Gnosis of Samael Aun Weor — clearly explained by Belzebuub and presented in a form most accessible for the time — to almost 100,000 people.
 Belzebuub’s courses were available through The Gnostic Movement in person through study centers and groups in many major cities around the world, and online through free courses that were accessible wherever someone had an internet connection.

 As well as running the courses written by Belzebuub, The Gnostic Movement distributed a number of books, ran retreats, workshops and social activities and produced a documentary about the ancient Christian Gnostics, the first of its kind produced by Gnostics themselves.
 The Gnostic Movement was run by volunteer teachers and members, who had taken the courses themselves, and who then chose to learn how to pass on the information and practices of Gnosis to others.
 The Gnostic Movement was the catalyst of many long-lasting friendships, spiritual experiences and the development of a greater understanding of spirituality for many people.

 Courses, Practices and Experiences

 Belzebuub wrote a series of free courses that were delivered both online and in person through The Gnostic Movement.
 These hands-on courses revolved around information and practices that would allow participants to gain personal experience of astral projection, lucid dreaming, remembering dreams, understanding themselves, changing inwardly, and of taking the journey to enlightenment.
 There were many types of practices used in The Gnostic Movement, including exercises for self-knowledge, out-of-body experiences and mystical experiences.